Contrast-Security-OSS/terraform-aws-ecs-contrast-agent-injection/README.md

 To quickly disable the Contrast agent:

-1. Set `ENABLE_CONTRAST_IN_TARGET_ENV=false` in Jenkins
+1. Set `enabled = false` in your Terraform configuration
+2. Apply the Terraform changes
-2. Redeploy the service
+3. Redeploy the service
-3. Terraform will create a new task definition without the agent
 4. ECS will perform a rolling deployment

 Total rollback time: Same as standard deployment time

-## CI/CD Integration

-See the [Jenkins Integration Guide](./jenkins/README.md) for pipeline setup instructions.

 ## Examples

 Check the [examples](./examples) directory for:
 - Basic Java application setup
 - Multi-environment configuration
-- Integration with existing DataDog setup
+- Integration with existing monitoring setup

 ## Support